-- 1 Open a GSM alarm browser associated with the alarm provider you wish to use.
+- 1 Open a GSM alarm browser associated with the alarm provider you want to use.
 For example, after opening iControl Navigator, click General status managers on the View menu.
-Refer to the iControl User Guide for more information. - 2 In XEdit, click the Channels/Sources tab in the main window. - 3 In the GSM alarm browser, navigate to the element you wish to assign, and then drag it onto the cell that corresponds to the alarm or text level you wish to configure in the sources table. - In the selected cell, the prefix "EXT" indicates that the assignment is from an external source and is followed with information such as the device class and a name.
+Refer to the iControl User Guide for more information. - 2 In XEdit, click the Channels/Sources tab in the main window. - 3 In the GSM alarm browser, navigate to the element you want to assign, and then drag it onto the cell that corresponds to the alarm or text level you want to configure in the sources table.

+In the selected cell, the prefix "EXT" indicates that the assignment is from an external source and is followed with information such as the device class and a name.

-- You can select multiple elements in the GSM alarm browser (by pressing Shift+click or Ctrl+click as needed) and assign them to consecutive logical sources at once, by dragging the multiple selection to the appropriate level for the first logical source you wish to configure.
+- You can select multiple elements in the GSM alarm browser (by pressing Shift+click or Ctrl+click as needed) and assign them to consecutive logical sources at once, by dragging the multiple selection to the appropriate level for the first logical source you want to configure.
 The elements are inserted in the same order you selected them. - Drag an alarm folder to an alarm level to monitor the folder's status.

-Dragging an alarm folder to a text level is not supported. - GSM alarms are not available as triggers for background actions (see Creating Background Actions on page 327). - Incremental copy is not supported in the case of assignments from external providers (see Making Further Assignments by Incremental Copy on page 207). - 4 On the File menu, click Save.
+Dragging an alarm folder to a text level is not supported. - GSM alarms are not available as triggers for background actions (see Creating Background Actions on page 330). - Incremental copy is not supported in the case of assignments from external providers (see Making Further Assignments by Incremental Copy on page 203).